 Confirmation of Bank Details can be provided by uploading your bank nominated bank details to your Student Centre.
 In addition, the UNIV: Turing Scheme Bank Details Confirmation must be completed in order to confirm that you have uploaded details of your nominated bank account.

 The Certificate of Arrival confirms your exact placement or exchange start date and your predicted end date and is completed at the start of your placement.
 This document enables us to calculate your grant entitlement, as your grant is based upon your duration spent at your host.
-This can only be completed once you have arrived at your host organisation or institution, and must be signed and stamped by an authorised signatory (i.e. a member of staff from the International Office or HR staff member).
+This can only be completed once you have arrived at your host organisation or institution, and must be signed and stamped by an authorised signatory (e.g. a member of staff from the International Office or HR staff member).

 The Certificate of Attendance confirms your exact placement or exchange end date and is completed at the end of your placement.
 Similarly, to the Certificate of Arrival, this enables us to calculate your exact entitlement for the period you spent abroad.
 This must also be signed and stamped by an authorised signatory at your host organisation or institution.